 Over his storied career, with restaurants like The French Laundry and Per Se, Thomas Keller has gained a reputation as America’s grand master of high-end cuisine.
-Thankfully for food lovers, Mr. Keller is also a proponent of simpler culinary pleasures, so not everybody has to spend hundreds to experience his offerings.
+Thankfully for food lovers, Mr. Keller also promotes simpler culinary pleasures, so not everybody has to spend hundreds to experience his offerings.
 In Yountville alone, he has the Lyonnaise style bistro, Bouchon, and his latest simple triumph, Ad Hoc.
 In 2003, he treated Napa Valley residents (and curious gastrotourists) to Bouchon Bakery, offering an array of baked delights.
 Here’s a shot of the bakery’s exterior, the sun still low in the eastern sky.

 Bouchon Bakery fills their pastry counter with gorgeous stacks of croissants, bear claws, scones, muffins, cookies and more.
 With so many tantalizing choices, it took awhile to decide.